 - A plant-rich diet forms the nutrient building blocks for healthy bones through all stages of life.

 - Canned sardines are an excellent source of calcium.

 - Vitamin D is essential for calcium absorption.
-Consider adding a supplement at the recommendation of your healthcare provider so that you get enough but not too much.
+Consider adding a vitamin D supplement at the recommendation of your healthcare provider so that you get enough but not too much.

-Although most of us learned that dairy products are the primary dietary source of calcium, I do not include them here.
-The proteins in dairy, casein and whey, can be difficult to digest, especially as we get older.
+Although most of us learned that dairy products are the primary dietary source of calcium, we do not include them here.
+The proteins in dairy, casein, and whey can be difficult to digest, especially as we get older.
 These proteins can give way to gut inflammation.
 If so, dairy intake can become a source of calcium loss in bones.